scottvr/PBVD/README.md

 As an exercise for the reader, we propose an investigation into the luminosity-to-dollar ratio among various consumer brands of peanut butter, including a comparison with the [NIST Standard Reference Material 2387.](https://shop.nist.gov/ccrz__ProductDetails?sku=2387) This analysis involves measuring the luminous intensity, calculating the cost per unit weight, and determining the luminosity per dollar for each brand.

+For example on a cost-only basis comparison, at the time of this update, to acquire enough NIST standard peanut butter (which is sold in packs of 3 x 170g jars, of which you would need a quantity four order) to approximately fill the volume of the described enclosure would come at a cost of  $4868.00 USD.
+A gallon bucket of "Barney Butter" currently lists for $45.99 USD on Amazon.com.
+The price per gram is a simple calculation, but without quantifying luminosity, we cannot put a value on the price/performance ratio.
+This is an area in much need of this important research.

 ## Contributing

 We welcome contributions to the PBVD project.
 If you have suggestions for improvements, additional features, or other ideas, please feel free to submit a pull request or open an issue.